andreeaiana/nemig/README.md

 # NeMig
 NeMig represents a bilingual news collection and knowledge graphs on the topic of migration.
 The news corpora in German and English were collected from online media outlets from Germany and the US, respectively.
-NeMIg contains rich textual and metadata information, sub-topics and sentiment annotations, as well as named entities extracted from the articles' content and metadata and linked to Wikidata.
-The corresponding knowledge graphs built from each corpus are expanded with up to two-hop neighbors from Wikidata of the initial set of linked entities.
+NeMIg contains rich textual and metadata information, sentiment and political orientation annotations, as well as named entities extracted from the articles' content and metadata and linked to Wikidata.
+The corresponding knowledge graphs (NeMigKG) built from each corpus are expanded with up to two-hop neighbors from Wikidata of the initial set of linked entities.

 ## Features
-NeMig comes in four flavors, for both the German, and the English corpora:
+NeMigKG comes in four flavors, for both the German, and the English corpora:

-- **Base NeMig**: contains literals and entities from the corresponding annotated news corpus;
+- **Base NeMigKG**: contains literals and entities from the corresponding annotated news corpus;
-- **Entities NeMig**: derived from the Base NeMIg by removing all literal nodes, it contains only resource nodes;
+- **Entities NeMigKG**: derived from the Base NeMIg by removing all literal nodes, it contains only resource nodes;
-- **Enriched Entities NeMig**: derived from the Entities NeMig by enriching it with up to two-hop neighbors from Wikidata, it contains only resource nodes and Wikidata triples;
+- **Enriched Entities NeMigKG**: derived from the Entities NeMig by enriching it with up to two-hop neighbors from Wikidata, it contains only resource nodes and Wikidata triples;
-- **Complete NeMig**: the combination of the Base and Enriched Entities NeMig, it contains both literals and resources.
+- **Complete NeMigKG**: the combination of the Base and Enriched Entities NeMig, it contains both literals and resources.

 ## Project Structure